On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting

 \section{Conclusion}

-In this paper, we have shown the propagation of second-order spatial-velocity moments in the KCS model with non-compact spatial-velocity support, which we call weak mono-cluster flocking behavior.
-Unlike the compact support scenario, the non-compact setting introduces significant challenges, such as the communication weight having a lower bound of zero and the sup-linear growth of position support, rendering classical methods inapplicable.
+In this paper, we have shown the propagation of second-order spatial-velocity moments in the KCS model with non-compact spatial-velocity support, which we call weak flocking behavior.
+Unlike the compact support scenario, the non-compact setting causes significant challenges, such as the communication weight having a zero lower bound and the sup-linear growth of position support, rendering classical methods inapplicable.
 To address these issues, we derived refined upper-bound estimates for spatial-velocity moments and established the uniqueness of weak solutions via particle trajectories.
 We further explored two distinct classes of initial distributions characterized by exponential and polynomial decays in phase space.
-For both cases, we rigorously demonstrated weak mono-cluster flocking behavior, evidenced by the convergence of the second-order velocity moment, centered on the initial average velocity, to zero over time.
+For both cases, we rigorously demonstrated weak flocking behavior, evidenced by the convergence of the second-order velocity moment, centered on the initial average velocity, to zero over time.
 Simultaneously, the second-order spatial moment around the center of mass remains uniformly bounded, indicating sustained spatial aggregation.
 Our results also highlight the persistence of weak flocking in the KCS model under non-compact spatial-velocity support, revealing that velocities still converge towards the initial average velocity when the initial distribution exhibits sufficient concentration.
-However, we can not deal with the critical case $\beta=1$ under polynomial decay initial distribution.
-Moreover, the relativistic KCS model with non-compact spatial-velocity support still needs to be explored.
-These interesting questions will be left for future works.
+However, we can not deal with the critical case $\beta=1$ under polynomially decaying initial distributions.
+Moreover, the relativistic KCS model with non-compact spatial-velocity support still needs to be explored. {Furthermore, determining the optimal weak flocking rate for given initial data and system parameters is also an interesting problem.} These interesting questions will be left for future work.